-1. Get your Tickets Online
+1. Kennedy Space Center Tips: Get your Tickets Online

 Save time by getting your tickets online to avoid lining up at the ticket booths when you arrive.
 Your time at the ticket booths can be spent taking pictures of the Kennedy Space Center Rocket Garden instead.

-Tickets to Kennedy Space Center cost $40 for kids and $50 for adults.
-Less for military and seniors.
-But I would suggest either getting the Go Miami Card or Go Orlando Card which enables you to visit Kennedy Space Center and 27 other attractions in Florida.
+I would suggest either getting the Go Miami Card or Go Orlando Card which enables you to visit Kennedy Space Center and 27 other attractions in Florida.
 You can purchase a 2 day, 3-day, or 5-day pass and visit any of the 28 attractions included within a 2-week time span from when you first use your tickets.
 As an example, The Orlando Card includes Legoland Florida, Daytona Speedway All Access Track Tour, and a lot of other Orlando and Miami attractions.

 I’d say this is the best part of the whole Kennedy Space Center – learning about the Space Shuttle Atlantis and watching it unfold.
 There’s also tons of interactive exhibit within the building like astronaut training simulators.
 The kids really enjoyed their time here.

-5. Ride the Shuttle Launch Experience
+5. Kennedy Space Center Ride: Shuttle Launch Experience

 There is only 1 Kennedy Space Center ride and it is included in your admission tickets.
 You will get to ride here after seeing Space Shuttle Atlantis.
 Strap in for a simulation of the space shuttle’s eight-and-a-half-minute ascent into orbit!
 Must be 44″ tall to ride.
 All personal items must be stowed in the complimentary lockers.

 6. Kennedy Space Center Bus Tours: Ride in the Morning or catch it before it gets Dark